**These posts often contain affiliate links. Please see our disclosure policy for details.**

 When you’re done, you’ll have a bunch of clean pine cones just waiting to be used for all of the craft and decor projects you can dream up!

 Here’s how to prepare pine cones for crafts.
+(And here’s how to prepare acorns for crafts too!)

 How to Prepare Pine Cones for Crafts